equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 - `resources` (optional) defines cpu and memory requested for a job.
 - `node` (optional) defines gpu node requested for a job.
 - `timeLimitSeconds` (optional) defines maximum running time for a job.
-- `backoffLimit` (optional) defines the number of times a job will be restarted if the container exits in error.
+- `backoffLimit` (optional) defines the number of times a job will be restarted if its container exits in error.

 ### schedulerPort